spreddy0222/demo/README.md

 # demo
 This is sp reddy
 <br>
-Final Year at Anurag University
+Final Year at Anurag University - Hyderabad